Trajectories

 Reference Semantics

-The central assembly logic lives in BaseTrajectory.build_target and its Torch counterpart.
-A trajectory implementation typically computes position, velocity, and acceleration first, then turns those primitives into a full target vector.
-Yaw may be inferred from planar velocity or kept fixed, depending on configuration, while roll, pitch, and body-rate terms are inserted from the trajectory settings rather than derived from closed-loop tracking logic.
+The central assembly logic lives in BaseTrajectory.build_target.
+A trajectory implementation typically computes position, velocity, and acceleration first, then turns those primitives into a full target dict.
+Yaw may be inferred from planar velocity or kept fixed, depending on configuration, while roll, pitch, and body-rate terms come from the trajectory settings instead of being derived from closed-loop tracking logic.

 This means the trajectory layer already carries some attitude-related reference semantics, but it still does not become a controller.
 It provides desired orientation-related quantities in the same contract expected by downstream control modules.
 The actual regulation of those quantities remains a controller or policy responsibility.

-Another useful detail is that heading generation is shared rather than reimplemented by each trajectory shape.
+Another useful detail is that heading generation is shared across trajectory shapes.
 When yaw_from_velocity is enabled, the heading follows planar motion and the yaw-rate reference is computed from velocity and acceleration.
 When it is disabled, the trajectory can hold a fixed yaw instead.
 This keeps heading semantics consistent across helix, rectangle, lemniscate, and other spatial curves.

 Representative Trajectory Families